thilan3547/TRDL-IaC-Repo/README.md

 ## Future Improvements

-- Migrate the Terraform state from local to S3 with DynamoDB checksum Use a user-friendly FQDN as the customer accessing URL
+- Migrate the Terraform state from local to S3 with DynamoDB checksum
+- Use a user-friendly FQDN as the customer accessing URL
 - Use HTTPS endpoint with an ACM certificate

+### Authors

+Romesh Samarakoon